HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/WDAC for Fully managed device - Variant 1.md

 These event logs are exactly what we need to identify and create Allow rules for the detected files.

-Only files that are executed during Prep mode phase generate event logs, so by simply installing a program using its installer, we can't trigger event log generation for each of the components and executables that each program has.
+Only files that are executed during audit mode phase generate event logs, so by simply installing a program using its installer, we can't trigger event log generation for each of the components and executables that each program has.
 So, after installing the programs, run them, use them a bit as you normally would so that all of the programs' components are executed and event logs generated for them.

 <br>